There's still a lot more to talk about regarding the impersonale. Review previous lessons here.

 Marika gives us the rule:

-La forma impersonale dei verbi riflessivi si forma con
+La forma impersonale dei verbi riflessivi invece si forma con:

 "ci "più il verbo alla terza persona singolare.

 "ci" plus the verb in the third person singular.

 Per esempio: in Italia ci si sposa sempre più tardi,